Version: 1.0.103

 Note:

-The key_prefix text property cannot be longer than 50 characters and can only contain letters, numbers, spaces, underscores, and dashes.
+text property cannot be longer than 50 characters and can only contain letters, numbers, spaces, underscores, and dashes.

 Example: "key_prefix": "added_prefix1-"

-• "sort_by_key" (pull commands only)
+"sort_by_key" (pull commands only)

 The keys in files downloaded on pull or pullsource command are sorted alphabetically.
-This option is by default set to false.
+This option is by default set to false

 Example: "sort_by_key": true

-• "remove_cr_char"
+"remove_cr_char"

-If the value is set to true the line endings in uploaded content will follow the Unicode and Mac new line format containing just the line feed character (LF, escape sequence \n).
+the line endings in uploaded content will follow the Unicode and Mac new line format containing just the line feed character (LF, escape sequence \n).
 If present, any carriage return characters (CR, the escape sequence \r) will be removed.

-In download when the option set to true, the downloded files will contain only the Unicode/Mac new line character (LF).
+, the downloded files will contain only the Unicode/Mac new line character (LF).

 Example: "remove_cr_char": true

-The following options will only work if the file_format is set to xliff (see Applanga Xliff Format Documentation for more information of the xliff format).
+The following options will only work if the file_format is set to xliff

-• "xliffStatus"
+"xliffStatus"

 The files will import/export the given statuses of the xliff file.
-This options by default is set to false.
+This options by default is set to false

 Example: "xliffStatus": true

-• "createUnknownCustomStates" (push commands only)
+"createUnknownCustomStates" (push commands only)

-Default value is false.
+.
 If set to true custom statuses provided inside the xliff format will be importet into Applanga.

 Example: "createUnknownCustomStates": true

-• "includeContextUrl" (pull commands only)
+"includeContextUrl" (pull commands only)

 The downloaded xliff file will include contextUrl's for screenshots of the project